bent101/LabReports/index.md

 **VS Code** is a popular text editor by Microsoft that people use to write code.
 To use it, go to their [website](https://code.visualstudio.com/),  download the latest version, and open the app.
 It should look like this if you've never used it before.
 ![vscode.png](vscode.png)
 Now, go to Terminal -> New Terminal.
-You will usually do this after opening VS Code.
+You will almost always do this after opening VS Code.

 ## Remotely Connecting